 The GIFT manual includes gender transformative sessions, which seek to actively examine and question gender norms and imbalances of power between men and women, and between groups.
-Importantly, the manual will actively seek change by promoting equitable alternatives.
+Importantly, the manual actively seeks change by promoting equitable alternatives.
 For families, what more important decisions are there, than how to spend the family budget?
 The GIFT manual promotes gender equality outcomes by ensuring that households can:

-Understand the benefits of both women and men setting the family vision and Understand the benefits joint household budgeting goals;
+Understand the benefits of both women and men setting the family vision and 幕 joint household budgeting goals;